CSI HR: The Case of the 13-Inch Blade (Restaurant Compliance)

 Exhibit B: Beau’s Employee Uniform

-Beau’s employees have to wear Hawaiian shirts with the restaurant logo.
-Plus a white apron that is replaced every few months when the stains can’t be bleached out.
+Beau’s employees are required to wear Hawaiian shirts with the restaurant logo and a white apron that must be replaced every few months when the stains can’t be bleached out.

 Allegation #4 Employer Failed to Maintain Payroll Records